Who Owns What? Dog Food Brand Ownership & Parent Companies

 WellPet

-WellPet is privately held and operates as a mid-sized player with a focus on natural and holistic formulas:
+WellPet is privately held and operates as a mid-sized player with a focus on natural and specialized formulas:

 Diamond Pet Foods